 Neuroscience and Behavioral Biology Travel Grant Awards

 These travel grants are available each fall and spring to undergraduate Neuroscience and Behavioral Biology Program students.
 They are open to students who are presenting at a research conference on behalf of their research lab.
 These awards can be used for hotel accommodations, transportation, food and membership fees.
-These awards are typically given up to $1,000.
+These awards are typically reimbursed up to $1,000 – the money is not given to prior to traveling .
 The program office will email students each semester to give explicit details on the application deadline date.
 Students that are awarded travel grants will be informed of the reimbursement process.

 Applications must be submitted on or prior to the deadline date.
 Students should apply for a travel grant during the semester in which their research conference is taking place.
 In the event of the Society for Neuroscience Conference taking place in Washington D.C, travel grants will be disbursed differently.